How we accredit trainings

 The Registration Committee is concerned not only with the quality of the training, but also the structure and health of the organisation that hosts the post-graduate body.

 Close attention is paid to policies and procedures for safeguarding, equality and diversity, and ethics.
 The organisation must agree to follow the roles and responsibilities of Member Institutions and our Ethical Framework and Guidelines.

 Central to the maintenance of the integrity of the Register is the quality of the trainings and high standards of teaching, supervising and assessment.
 The criteria for successful accreditation are clear and must be met before a training can be recommended to the Board.

 The Registration Committee will form a visiting team (incorporating senior clinicians, a student or recent graduate, a lay member) to meet with representative groups of the organisation to assess the training and the member organisation it is hosted by.
 The visiting team also receive written feedback from people unable to attend on the day.

-This is called the ‘site visit’ and, where possible, occurs at the Member Institution.
+This is called the ‘site visit’ and, where possible, occurs at the MI.
 The visit is necessarily searching and thorough, but also seeks to be encouraging where improvements are needed.